rqlite/rqlite/README.md

 ```bash
 rqlited -node-id 1 ~/node.1
 ```
-_Setting `-node-id` isn't strictly necessary at this time, but highly recommended.
-It makes cluster management much clearer._

 This single node automatically becomes the leader.
 You can pass `-h` to `rqlited` to list all configuration options.